polkadot-js/docs/docs/api-contract/start/blueprint.md

 // We pass the constructor (name, index or actual constructor from Abi),
 // the endowment, gasLimit (weight) as well as any constructor params
-// (in this case `new (initValue: i32)` is the constructor) const unsub = await blueprint
+// (in this case `new (initValue: i32)` is the constructor) const unsub = await blueprint.tx
+  .new(endowment, gasLimit, initValue)
-  .createContract('new', endowment, gasLimit, initValue) .signAndSend(alicePair, (result) => {
+  .signAndSend(alicePair, (result) => {
     if (result.status.isInBlock || result.status.isFinalized) {
       // here we have an additional field in the result, containing the contract